NORTHEASTERN MARYLAND KENNEL CLUB

 Section 1.
 The name of the club shall be Northeastern Maryland Kennel Club, Inc.

 b.
-To do all in its power to protect and advance the interests of all breeds of pure breed dogs and
+To do all in its power to protect and advance the interests of all breeds of pure breed dog, to advocate for the welfare of all dogs, and to encourage sportsman like competition at all AKC Events.

 Section 3.
 The Club shall not be conducted or operated for profit, and no part of any income or remainder or residue from dues or donations to the Club shall inure to the benefit of any member or individual.